 Join the whales as they migrate along the NSW coastline and learn about these gentle animals that have graced the planet for over 50 million years.
 They are present in all oceans of the world and capture our imagination like few other animals.

-Discover more about these complex, often sociable and intelligent creatures by downloading the mobile app for Apple or Android.
-Use it as guide while you’re on your coastal adventure to find the best lookouts, to learn more about the whale you just spotted, and submit your whale sightings for others to see.
+Discover more about these complex, often sociable and intelligent creatures by downloading the downloading the mobile app.
+Use it as guide while you're on your coastal adventure to find the best lookouts, to learn more about the whale you just spotted, and submit your whale sightings for others to see.

 Whale life cycle

 Much is still unknown about the life histories of these majestic creatures, but scientists have made quite accurate estimations in regards to more common species.
 Like many mammals, these cetaceans go through 'baby' and 'adolescent' periods before reaching full maturity.

 Find out more about whales and their life cycles.